-Assistant Professor

-Department of Finance & Economics

-College of Business Administration

-University of Sharjah
+Assistant Professor Department of Finance & Economics College of Business Administration University of Sharjah UAE Email: mwarsame@sharjah.ac.ae

-UAE

-Email: mwarsame@sharjah.ac.ae

 Financial inclusion as one of the main pillars of economic development is the heart of every nations' developmental goals and Oman is not an exception.
 The objective of this empirical study is to investigate the factors that have the highest influence on financial inclusion in the Sultanate of Oman.
 A survey questionnaire employing convenience sampling was conducted at Al-Buraimi governorate to investigate the moderation effect of financial inclusion in Oman by looking at the impact of certain variables including gender, age and level of education among others.
 In this study, structural Equation Modelling technique was applied to understand this phenomenon.
-The results revealed that the well-off participants were more likely to be financially included while the younger generation were more likely to be financially excluded and less educated.
-Furthermore, the study found that the effect of financial literacy on financial inclusion in the sultanate of Omani is significantly moderated by age, gender and employment status.
+The results revealed that the well-off participants were more likely to be financially included while the younger generation were more likely to be financial inclusion in the sultanate of Omani is significantly moderated by age, gender and employment status.
 Finally, the study made a huge contribution in the endeavour of enhancing financial inclusion in the Sultanate of Oman and suggested that special attention should be paid to young people and the less affluent members of the society by enhancing their financial literacy which will mitigate the problem of financial exclusion in the Sultanate of Oman.